 Just like the equilibrium constant, the rate “constant” is only constant at a given temperature.
 (Note that the equilibrium constant is a upper-case “K“, while the rate constant is a lower-case “k“.)
 The value of the rate constant is determined by three main factors, the first two of which depend on temperature:

 - To react, molecules must come close enough to each other to exchange energy and perhaps to break and form bonds; that is, molecules must collide.
 The rate constant is proportional to the rate of collisions:

 - For a reaction to occur, there must be sufficient energy in the reactant molecule or molecules to allow electrons to rearrange to break and/or form bonds.
-The smaller the energy required, the larger the rate constant is.
+If all else are equal, a smaller energy requirement leads to a larger rate constant.

 Let’s consider these factors in more detail from a molecular perspective.

 Please use this form to report any inconsistencies, errors, or other things you would like to change about this page.
 We appreciate your comments. 🙂